koyunkyung/archive-uoft/README.md

-# How Labor and Delivery Drug Usage Affects Infant Health: A Predictive Analysis of APGAR5 Scores
+# How Drug Usage During Labor and Delivery Affects Infant Health: A Predictive Analysis of APGAR5 Scores
 ## !!!
 MAIN RESULTS !!!

 ## Overview